DeeStarks/infiniti/README.md

 - Copy the content of the `.env.example` file to the `.env` file.
 Change the values of the variables according to your choice or leave them as they are. ***(Important: the `RESTAPI_SECRET` variable is important.
 You can generate one using `make keygen` command)***
 - `make migrate-up` - Migrates the database schema.
 - `make start` - To start the application.
+- `make cli-createadmin` - To create an admin user.

 App will be available at `http://localhost:8000`. `curl http://localhost:8000/api/v1/` will return a welcome message.